semaphoreci/docs/docs/reference/conditions-reference.md

 The default behavior is the following:

-- On `master` branch the examined commit range is all the commits within the push that initiated the workflow.
+- On the `master` branch, the examined commit range consists of all the commits within the push that initiated the workflow.
 The same range is available in a job environment as an environment variable called `SEMAPHORE_GIT_COMMIT_RANGE`.
-The changes that are compared to the paths given as parameters in this case are equivalent to the result of `git diff <sha 1>^ <sha N>` command where `sha 1` is the first commit of the push and the `sha N` is the last.
+In this case, the changes that are compared to the paths given as parameters are equivalent to the result of the `git diff <sha 1>^ <sha N>` command, where `sha 1` is the first commit of the push and `sha N` is the last.

-- On `other (non-master)` branches the examined commit range is wider and all the commits between the head of the current branch and the common ancestor for that branch and the master branch are taken into account.
+- On `other (non-master)` branches, the examined commit range is wider and all the commits between the head of the current branch and the common ancestor for that branch and the master branch are taken into account.
-The changes collected from this range are equivalent to the result of `git diff master...<current branch>` command and are later compared to the paths passed as parameters.
+The changes collected from this range are equivalent to the result of the `git diff master...<current branch>` command and are later compared to the paths passed as parameters.

-- For `pull requests` the commit range of interest is from the head of the current branch until the commit that is the common ancestor for it and the branch that is the target of the pull request.
+- For `pull requests`, the commit range of interest is from the head of the current branch to the commit that is the common ancestor for it and the branch that is the target of the pull request.
-The changes gathered in this way are equivalent to the result of  `git diff
+The changes gathered in this way are equivalent to the result of the `git diff
 <pull request target branch>...<current branch>` command and are later compared
-with given paths.
+to the selected paths.

-- For `tags` the change_in always returns true if not configured otherwise.
+- For `tags`, `change_in` always returns true if not configured otherwise.

-The behavior of `change_in` is configurable via a map of parameters that can be given as a second parameter, as was stated above.
+The behavior of `change_in` is configurable via a map of parameters that can be given as a second parameter, as stated above.

 The supported map parameters are: